badrex/emojeez/README.md

 ## 🤙🏼 Get in Touch!

 Try out Emojeez 💎 in your language and let me know how you like it 😊

-Also, don't forget to give us a ⭐ on GitHub

 Developed with 💚 by [Badr Alabsi](https://badrex.github.io/) 👨🏻‍💻